mohsenasadi501/DataStructureAlgorithm/README.md

 `height(left) - height(right) <= 1`

-We have a factor to check the balance of the tree called the balanced factor:
+We have a factor to check the balance of the tree called the **balanced factor** which is the difference in the heights of the left and right subtrees.

 `BF = height(left) - height(right)`

-` -1 <= BF <= 1`
+` -1 <= BF <= +1`

-BF should be 0,1,-1 if is greater or lower than these numbers, the tree should re-balanced itself.
+The Balance factor of an AVL Tree should be 0,+1,-1, if is greater or lower than these numbers, the tree should re-balanced itself.

 #### Self-Balancing Tree